namansnegi/document-feedback/README.md

 # OCR and Feedback App

-This app allows users to upload PDF or image files, perform OCR to extract text, and get feedback on the extracted text via ChatGPT.
+This app allows users to upload PDF or image files, perform OCR to extract text, and get feedback on the extracted text via ChatGPT or other LLMs.

-## Folder Structure
+## Folder